10 Ways to Play the Most Beautiful Open Chord Shapes

 A great way to make your chord progressions and songs sound awesome is to use open chord shapes.

 I always love to use these chords to add some flavor to my chord progressions.
-One of my favorite chords is Fsus2.
+One of my favorite chords is Fsus2, it contains the complete package.
+It’s sounds beautiful, gentle, tight, cool and rough at the same time.

 When you move an open chord up the neck the name of the chord changes and the chord gets extended with 1 or 2 notes.
 This way you can get beautiful sounds.

-While you can play barre chords at every fret on the fingerboard, open chords can only be played at certain frets.
+While you can play barre chords at any fret on the fingerboard, open chords can only be played at certain frets.
 If you play them at the right frets they sound amazing, if you don’t… well they just sound terrible.
 So be careful.

 Because of all the extended chord names I didn’t bother to name every single one of them.
 That’s not the point here.